 Read on to find out about:

-- CSS, Less and Sass - VS Code has first class support for CSS including Less and Sass.
+- CSS, SCSS, and Less - VS Code has first class support for CSS including Less and SCSS.

 - Emmet - Learn about VS Code's powerful built-in Emmet support.